putyourlightson/craft-blitz/README.md

 #### `{{ craft.blitz.getUri('/template/name') }}`

-Returns a script that injects the contents of the URI provided.
+Returns a script that injects the contents of the URI provided in place of the twig tag.

 #### `{{ craft.blitz.csrfInput() }}`

-Returns a script that injects a CSRF input field.
+Returns a script that injects a CSRF input field in place of the twig tag.

 ## Cache Invalidation